prosekit/prosekit/research_aria_migration.md

 ### 5. Missing v2 Hooks — Needed for remaining components

-Three v1 hooks have no v2 equivalents yet:
+One v1 hook has no v2 equivalent yet:
-- `use-selecting` — used by table-handle
-- `use-editor-typing` — used by table-handle
 - `use-first-rendering` — used by autocomplete

 ---